How To Broadcast & Monetize A Sports Event With Pay Per View [Full Guide]

 A common frustration about advertising revenue is that it’s paid on a delay.
 Advertisers, who want to process potential sales generated by their sponsorship of you, may pay on a delay of 30 or even 60 days.

 But with pay per view ticket sales, you can get paid instantly.
 At least, that is the case with the video paywall solution provided by StreamingVideoProvider.
-You might experience delays with other PPV live streaming platforms, but we’re committed to helping you get access to your ticket revenue as soon as possible.
+You might experience delays with other PPV video monetization platforms, but we’re committed to helping you get access to your ticket revenue as soon as possible.

 PPV is Easy to Set Up